mathgeniuszach/Iridius-Modpack/README.md

 ### Performance/Fix/Server Mods

 This is for useful mods you don't really need to know much about, because they either:
-1. Make your game faster (e.g., Embeddium, ModernFix, Starlight)
+1. Make your game faster (e.g., Embeddium, ModernFix, Alternate Current)
 2. Fix bugs in vanilla (e.g., Model Gap Fix, Double Slabs)
 3. Are used for server maintenance/configuration (Individual Keep Inventory, Spark)